jgm/pandoc/man/man1/pandoc.1.md

     RTF) or an instruction to create one (LaTeX, reStructuredText).
     This option has no effect on man, DocBook, or S5 output.

+\--template=*FILE*
+:   Use *FILE* as a custom template for the generated document.
+Implies
+    `-s`.
+See TEMPLATES below for a description of template syntax.
+If this option is not used, a default template appropriate for the output format will be used.
+See also `-D/--print-default-template`.

 -c *CSS*, \--css=*CSS*
 :   Link to a CSS style sheet.  *CSS* is the pathname of the style sheet.